 Article 184 contains what all this was about in the first place: it requires that the European Union and the United Kingdom then negotiate in good faith a future relationship, guided by the separate Political Declaration.

 The Protocols are stated to apply from the end of the Transition Period.

-This is the “Back-stop” and the main objection which has been raised to the Agreement, and given its terms, that is to be expected.
-The backstop is meant to be temporary and is explicitly said to last only until arrangements have been made which render it unnecessary.
-However it is technically unlimited in time and if the EU will not agree alterative arrangements, the United Kingdom is stuck within the backstop protocol.
+As originally agreed, contained the “Back-stop”.
+This was the main objection which has been raised to the Agreement, and given its terms, that is to be expected.
+The backstop was meant to be temporary and is explicitly said to last only until arrangements have been made which render it unnecessary.
+However it is technically unlimited in time and if the EU would not agree alterative arrangements, the United Kingdom would have been stuck within the backstop protocol.

-The essential problems expressed with this Protocol then are threefold:
+The essential problems expressed with this Protocol as originally drawn then are threefold:

 - Whether it could de facto become temporary, if the EU ensures that the conditions for its discharge are not met;